-Commissioner Irvin was re-elected to a fouryear term in the November 2002 election.
 Commissioner William A. Mundell was born at Elmendorf Air Force Base in Anchorage, Alaska.
 He came to Arizona from Illinois in 1968 with his parents.
-He earned a Bachelor of Arts degree in political science from Arizona State University in 1974 and his Juris Doctor degree from St. Mary's University in San Antonio, Texas in 1977.
+He graduated from Arizona State University with a Bachelor of Art's degree in political science in 1974.
+He earned a Juris Doctor degree from St. Mary's University in San Antonio, Texas in 1977.